How much did the device you’re using to read these words cost? Seems like a simple question -- just dig up the receipt and you have your answer.

 Get Started with 100% Native Document Generation & E-Signature Today

 S-Docs is the only 100% native document generation and e-signature solution available on the Salesforce AppExchange.
 S-Docs allows you to generate and e-sign sophisticated documents in seconds, with data merged in from anywhere in Salesforce.
 Since it’s built and hosted on the Salesforce Lightning platform, that data is processed entirely within Salesforce -- no whitelisting external IPs, approving third-party web connectors, or API calls involved.

 When it comes to total cost of ownership, S-Docs is here to help you skyrocket your ROI and reduce lifetime expenses.
 In just a few minutes, you can download S-Docs from the AppExchange and build your first template.
 And if you’re itching to get started immediately, we’ve got you covered -- you can download premade templates from our extensive library and begin generating documents right away.
 S-Docs doesn’t charge fees per document or e-signature request, reducing your TCO even more and maximizing your lifetime value.

 To find out more about what S-Docs can do for your business, get in touch with us!
 Our product experts would love to hear from you.
-Simply fill out this form on our website or contact firstname.lastname@example.org.
+Request a demo today or contact email@example.com.

 Subscribe now and we'll make sure to send you the latest as we publish new content!

 For Salesforce news, digital document & e-signature insights, or just for fun.